 Under the transition law, a senior career executive will be chosen at each agency to lead transition preparations.
 Before the election, there will be almost no contact between the presidential transition teams and the agencies.
-Each eligible candidate, however, will be able to send a representative to the meetings of the Agency Transition Directors Council, the group that will gather regularly beginning six months before the election to discuss best practices and coordinate transition efforts across agencies.9 The agency council is co-chaired by the career federal transition coordinator at the GSA and the deputy director for management at the Office of Management and Budget, two key points of contact for the presidential transition leaders will be the primary points of contact for the president-elect's landing teams, as laid out in the memorandum of understanding between the White House and the presidential transition team.
+Each eligible candidate, however, will be able to send a representative to the meetings of the Agency Transition Directors Council, the group that will gather regularly beginning six months before the election to discuss best practices and coordinate transition efforts across agencies.
+The agency council is co-chaired by the career federal transition coordinator at the GSA and the deputy director for management at the Office of Management and Budget, two key points of contact for the presidential transitions teams prior to the election.
+Following the election, the agency transition leaders will be the primary points of contact for the president-elect's landing teams, as laid out in the memorandum of understanding between the White House and the presidential transition team.